JacquesCarette/Drasil/wiki/Getting-Started-with-Org-Mode.md

 # Org Mode

-Given that we may expand Drasil in the future so that it can generate org mode files for emaccs, we will paste some relevant "getting started" links and information here.
+Given that we may expand Drasil in the future so that it can generate org mode files for emacs, we will paste some relevant "getting started" links and information here.
 With org mode we can write our documentation using a "markdown notation like" notation and we can mix the documentation with code as a literate document.
 The org mode document (mixing documentation and code) can be exported to multiple formats, including html, LaTeX and code.

 ## Emacs links